rocketpowerkille/Tare/README.md

 Sandbox session issuance authorizes Explorer access for 15 minutes by default.
 It is separate from an actual settlement receipt and from vault evidence.
+At the documented 0.001 test USDC session price, an unused `--cap 0.01` grant covers at most **10 session purchases**, assuming no other spending and an unchanged price.
+This is a budget ceiling, not prepaid funds or ten analysis
+credits: reuse one unexpired code for multiple API requests, subject to quotas.
+`--max-amount 0.001` limits one purchase.
+A new grant does not fund the wallet.
+The setup guide prints only the access code using Git Bash/Bash/Zsh and Node.js.
+Explorer, Investigate and Examples remember it in this tab across refreshes;
+**Disconnect session** clears the credential and current workspace without revoking the key or grant.
+Refreshing never extends the session's expiry.
 The UI offers three separate explanation paths: copy context to an assistant, open the public Recipe, or explicitly consent to **Ask with Bazantic** when the in-page assistant is configured.
 Only the last path executes a Recipe from Tare.